yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 # Enabled features (Make -j on jenkins jobs)

 Once upon a story:
-* one jenkins job to build/test a GerritProject
+* one jenkins job per GerritProject,
-* a dependency graph between projects
+* a dependency graph between projects,
 * schedule jobs to build all projects.

 --